block-commons/cryptocommons/content/governance/zcash/_index.md

 ZF is not happy about this development, [stating](https://www.zfnd.org/blog/zcash-trademark-update/) that their position was very different, and that the news that the 2-of-2 multisig would not happen came as a surprise to them.
 ZF and other [contributors](https://twitter.com/_prestwich/status/1165390624171986944) to the debate are now suggesting that control of the trademark must be resolved before deliberation on the development fund can proceed.

 Zcash's issues with development funding are a contemporary demonstration of the importance of governance for cryptocurrency networks.
 At the point where a formal governance process would help to resolve a dispute it can be too late to add one.
 Forging ahead with "rough consensus" and adding in a new governance process both run the risk of alienating some of the blockchain's constituents.

+At time of writing Zcash has yet to detail how the decision about future funding will be made, but according to this [megathread](https://forum.zcashcommunity.com/t/future-of-zcash-dev-funding-megathread-everything-in-one-place/34063/409) it will involve some form of polling and then a 2-of-2 decision from ECC and ZF about which consensus rule change to move forward with, if any.
+As an external observer, one of the most salient points for me has been how difficult it is to follow the discussion around this subject, as it is divided between a number of different platforms, forum, twitter, blogs/announcements.